Sabinosa, Frías, Redes and more – discover the smallest villages in Spain

-Imagine being able to take a peaceful stroll through the streets of a tiny village surrounded by nature, or perhaps wander along medieval walls, where houses sit overlooking a rocky outcrop or on the edge of a cliff.
-Places full of pedestrianised streets lined with colourful houses and monuments that form part of the local artistic, religious, cultural and historical heritage.
-Would you like to visit some of these tiny Spanish villages?
+Imagine being able to walk quietly through the streets of a small town, surrounded by nature or by a medieval wall, with houses overlooking a rocky outcrop or on the edge of a cliff.
+Towns full of pedestrian streets sheltered by colorful houses and monuments that enrich the artistic, religious, cultural and historical heritage of the place.
+Would you like to visit some of these small Spanish towns?

 -